 Cedar Waxwing / Ron Gard / Audubon Photography Awards

-Seattle Audubon established the NextGen Advisory Council in the fall of 2018.
-The council elevates the perspectives and expertise of young professionals and student activists in progressing towards a more inclusive, welcoming organization that engages diverse audiences with our focus on birds and nature in the city.
+Seattle Audubon established the NextGen Advisory Council in the fall of 2018, to elevate the perspectives and expertise of young professionals and student activists (ages 18-39) in our work for birds and nature in the city.
 As a 100-year-old organization, Seattle Audubon has a rich history of conservation achievements, but our programs have not been sufficiently informed by or served diverse audiences.
 This is not the Seattle Audubon of the future.
-The strategic plan that will guide our work over the next three years includes an increased commitment to intentional collaboration with communities that have been excluded or sidelined by the mainstream environmental movements of the past.
+The strategic plan that is currently guiding our work includes an increased commitment to intentional collaboration with communities that have been excluded or sidelined by the mainstream environmental movements of the past.
 The NextGen Advisory Council is one part of these efforts.
 Seattle Audubon will also be changing our name in the near future to reflect our commitment to serving a more diverse audience.

 For general questions, please contact Education Manager, Hanae Bettencourt via email or phone at (206) 523-8243 ext.
 108 (messages only).